 How to Meditate

-Those interested can take their meditation practice further and begin to train in cultivating virtuous, or positive states of mind and decreasing delusions, or negative states of mind.
-Through systematically training in meditation in this way, we will eventually come to experience permanent inner peace, known as “liberation” or nirvana.”
+If we train in meditation systematically, eventually we will be able to eradicate from our mind the delusions that are the causes of all our problems and suffering.
+In this way, we will come to experience a permanent inner peace, known as “liberation” or “nirvana.”
 Then, day and night in life after life, we will experience only peace and happiness.